misuka-renderer/misuka-data/README.md

-# misuka-data
+# misuka (Data files)
-Data files for misuka
+This repository contains auxiliary data files used by misuka (tests, images, etc.)